Xceptance/neodymium-showcase/README.md

 ## 2. Localization
 The tests in the `showcase.neodymium.tests.localization` package highlight how the [localization](https://github.com/Xceptance/neodymium-library/wiki/Localization) feature of neodymium is used.
 Note that all the translated strings and their keys can be found in the `config/localization.yaml` file.
-## 3. Web slider
-The `showcase.neodymium.tests.slider` package contains the use cases to drag and drop a web slider into different directions.
-There are use cases for horizontal and vertical movements.

 ## License
 MIT